UN Security Council

 the principal UN body charged with maintaining international peace and security.
-The UN Security Council is the only UN body with the authority to pass resolutions that are binding on the 193 UN member states.
-It includes five permanent member states (China, France, Russia, the United Kingdom, and the United States) and ten rotating members elected to two-year terms.
+The UN Security Council is the only UN body with the authority to pass resolutions that are binding to the 193 UN member states.
+It includes five permanent member states (the United States, China, France, Russia, and the United Kingdom) and ten rotating members elected to two-year terms.
 The five permanent members have veto power over resolutions, making their agreement necessary for a resolution’s approval.
 This structure provides strong international legitimacy to Security Council resolutions but also stymies action when the major powers disagree.